4th of July Party Food: 22 Recipes for Your Best Cookout Yet

 Red, White, and Blue Cheesecake Salad

 Don’t let the word “salad” fool you.
 This is a creamy, dreamy, no-bake dessert loaded with strawberries, blueberries, and a cheesecake-flavored whipped filling.
-It takes 10 minutes to make and tastes like summer in a bowl.
+It takes 10 minutes to make, about an hour to set, and tastes like everything you love about cheesecake.

 Red, White, and Cool: Rice Krispies Ice Cream Sandwiches